towerviewhealth/securitypolicies/source/sections/systems_access_policy.md

 * Upon initial login, users must change any passwords that were automatically generated for them.
 * All passwords used in configuration scripts are secured and encrypted.
 * If a user believes their user ID has been compromised, they are required to immediately report the incident to the Security Office.

+## Roles Based Access Controls

+TowerView Health uses roles-based access controls to mediate user access to ePHI data through the TowerView Health system.
+Roles are defined below:

+* Care coordinators: Access to adherence dashboard for authorized patients
+* Pharmacist: Access to medication schedule for authorized patients
+* Rollout Admin: Ability to assign users to a care coordinator within a given rollout
+* TVH Admin: Privileges to assign rollout administrator access for multiple rollouts
+* System Admin: Access to production database